Pazzo97/Pazzo97/README.md

 ## Hi there 👋 I'm Patrick MUKUNZI 😀

-## 🎓 I'm an BSc Data Business and ICT holder from Mount Kenya University
+## 🎓 I'm an BSc Business and ICT holder from Mount Kenya University

 ### A little more about me...